Boring Python: dependency management

 It’s also worth being clear on the purpose of a requirements file: it’s to take a particular environment you already have, and reproduce it somewhere else.
 Which means that a requirements file typically should list all packages to install and exact versions to install.
 This is different from the dependency declarations of individual distributable packages (the

-setup.py packaging script), which generally specify broad ranges that the package is tested against and compatible with, and only direct dependencies.
+pyproject.toml packaging config file), which generally specify broad ranges that the package is tested against and compatible with, and only direct dependencies.

 If you’re deploying services written in Python, you can build them as distributable packages.
 I just don’t recommend it, for a few reasons:

 - The convenience of distributable packages is that you can re-use them across multiple projects/services/etc. For example, you might have an auth setup you want to use in all your services, and build it as a package that can be installed by those services.
 When the thing you’re deploying is the service, this is much less important.

 - It’s overwhelmingly likely, here in 2022, that your deployment will consist of building some type of container and then pushing it to some type of container runtime/orchestration system, and that the manifest which defines that container will be version-controlled along with the service’s code.
 In which case it doesn’t make much sense to build a package from the code and then pull it into the container to be installed; just copy the source tree into the container, rather than adding extra steps for no benefit.

 - Copying the source tree as-is into your container avoids some potential issues, primarily around imports: a common error made by people building packages for the first time is relying — often without realizing it! — on the fact that in Python the current working directory is always on the import path.
 As a result, they end up building packages that only “work” in the original local development environment with a specific working directory, and even then only by accident (the solution to this, if you’re curious, is to force your local development workflow to depend on the installability of your package).